 What spices do I need?

-I tried to keep the spice profile fairly mainstream here too.
+I tried to keep the spice profile mainstream and supermarket friendly.
 We use a mix of fenugreek seeds, cumin seeds, chili powder, tumeric and garam masala.

 Fenugreek seeds aren’t common enough to have a guaranteed place on your shelf, but they’re widely available in supermarkets so pick some up and you might find you love cooking with them.
-Swap in mustard seeds if you don’t have any.
+Swap in mustard or even fennel seeds if you need to – both are delicious in dal!

-Fresh tomatoes or canned / pureed / paste?
+Do I need fresh tomatoes or can I swap in canned / pureed / paste?

 I’ve tried this recipe with all three, and fresh tomatoes have the edge for me.
 I just prefer the way they melt into the sauce and give some flavor and freshness without that concentrated tomato flavor you would get from using canned or jarred.